sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/aws.md

 The [Sourcegraph Docker Compose definition](https://github.com/sourcegraph/deploy-sourcegraph-docker/blob/master/docker-compose/docker-compose.yaml) uses [Docker volumes](https://docs.docker.com/storage/volumes/) to store its data.
 The script above [configures Docker](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file) to store all Docker data on the additional EBS volume that was attached to the instance (mounted at `/mnt/docker-data` - the volumes themselves are stored under `/mnt/docker-data/volumes`) There are a few different ways to backup this data:

-* (**recommended**) The most straightfoward method to backup this data is to [snapshot the entire `/mnt/docker-data` EBS disk](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-snapshot.html) on an [automatic, scheduled basis](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/snapshot-lifecycle.html).
+* (**recommended**) The most straightforward method to backup this data is to [snapshot the entire `/mnt/docker-data` EBS disk](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-snapshot.html) on an [automatic, scheduled basis](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/snapshot-lifecycle.html).

 * Using an external Postgres instance (see below) lets a service such as [AWS RDS for PostgreSQL](https://aws.amazon.com/rds/) take care of backing up all of Sourcegraph's user data for you.
 If the EC2 instance running Sourcegraph ever dies or is destroyed, creating a fresh instance that's connected to that external Postgres will leave Sourcegraph in the same state that it was before.